Brutal (song): Music video

 A music video for "Brutal" was released on August 23, 2021, directed by Canadian director Petra Collins.
 The video features cameo appearances from actors Lukas Gage and Nico Hiraga, as well as model Salem Mitchell.
 Rodrigo's hairstyles in the video were styled by Clayton Hawkins.
 The video depicts Rodrigo's "teenage angst", using various visual elements of 1990s-2000s pop culture.
 As of October 2023, the music video has amassed more than 52 million views on YouTube.
 Vogue described the video as a "visual treat" and a compendium of "Y2K beauty", incorporating various looks that marked the 1990s-2000s era, alongside "playfully brash rebellion".
 Vulture and Insider noted similarities to Rina Sawayama's music video for "XS" (2020).

-A still from "Brutal" music video, showing a video game interface consisting of various avatars of Rodrigo.
+A still from the "Brutal" music video, showing a video game interface consisting of various avatars of Rodrigo.

 It opens in a "glitchy, throwback dimension", where an array of Rodrigo avatars appear, each adorning a stylized wig and exaggerated personality; an 8-bit version of "Brutal" plays in the background.
 One of the costumes is a reference to Leeloo from the 1997 movie and 1998 video game The Fifth Element.
 It is a "choose-your-player" selection, channeling Adobe Flash web games of the early 2000s.
 The various attires Rodrigo adopts in the video include a slicked ballet bun, plaited pigtails with a newsboy cap, low-slung space twists reminiscent of Mandy Moore's "Candy" music video, and two partial pigtails with wavy brunette and burgundy hair.
 A cursor clicks on Rodrigo dressed in a pastel blue ballet outfit and a matching wig, before changing to a scene where she squirms on a ballet studio floor after breaking her ankle while trying to perform en pointe.
 It is followed by scenes such as anchoring an oddly vivacious morning news program with gossip (whose logo is the same as the 1990s logo for UK news program News at Ten), a dull high school classroom, crying on an Instagram Livestream, a stressed-out pop star shooting a commercial, and being physically dragged through an abandoned Westfield Santa Anita by "two real friends", among others.
-Right after the line "I can't even parallel park", the music stops briefly and Rodrigo is stuck in the crowded mall parking lot with cars beeping and she mouthes the words "What the fuck".
+Right after the line "I can't even parallel park", the music stops briefly and Rodrigo is stuck in the crowded mall parking lot with cars beeping and she mouths the words "What the fuck".
 Near the end of the video, Rodrigo climbs to the top of a Cadillac while the lyric "and God, I don't even know where to start" plays.
 The video concludes with her standing in the car, with a set of ballet dancers performing en pointe, while surrounded by other cars loudly beeping.

 The music video received two nominations at the 2022 MTV Video Music Awards for "Video of the Year" and "Best Editing".